 What comes to mind when you think about what an “oversized frame” is supposed to be?
 The answer usually depends on what decade you grew up in.
 The 60s had us swooning over Hepburn in Breakfast at Tiffany’s and the iconic Jackie O. The 80s were about pushing boundaries with what was possible in eyewear.
 When the world said you can’t put that on a frame, Jean Paul Gaultier, Christian Dior and Cazal answered: “Hold my beer.”

 The aughts brought the advent of the “bug eye”, now synonymous with starlets and glamour.
-While the Olsen Twins sported massive black Chanel acetate, the Hiltons were showing every day was summer vacation in Bvlgari Shields.
+While the Olsen Twins sported massive black Chanel acetate similar to the Bubble Base Playa, the Hiltons were showing every day was summer vacation in Bvlgari Shields.
 Which, for the record, is the worst style in all of eyewear.
 If I never see another Shield as long as I live, I’ll be fine.

-Here in the Teens we’ve brought it back full circle.
-Oversized is here to stay, but we’ve learned a lot along the way.
+Here in the Teens our sunglass and eyeglass frames have brought it back full circle.
+Oversized frames are here to stay, but we’ve learned a lot along the way.
 You can be bold without being obnoxious.
 Make a statement without screaming.
 Glamorous without being gaudy.
 Pay homage to the classics while still creating something new.

 Follow along as we break down the big guns in the GLCO arsenal.

 Paloma shares much with the aforementioned frames, but is a touch more classic.
-The inner Windsor and coin-edge filigree add depth of detail, while maintaining the lightness and effortless wearability.
+The inner Windsor and coin-edge filigree add depth of detail to these oversized frames, while maintaining the lightness and effortless wearability.

-A full-fledged chunky acetate wayfarer, Calabar is the latest addition to the GLCO family.
-Oozing in 50’s style, its shape is familiar but with meticulous design details that separate it from the standard.
+A full-fledged chunky acetate wayfarer frame, Calabar captures the classic wayfarer frame with a new temple design inspired by 50’s car fins..
+Oozing in this 50’s style, its shape is familiar but with meticulous design details that separate it from the standard.

 The reigning fan favorite of dudes with big heads the world over, enter Bentley.
 An easy daily frame: equal parts stylish and utilitarian.
-It’s slim profile is matched to a large proportion, making it the ultimate versatile frame.
+This oversized frame’s slim profile is matched to a large proportion, making it the ultimate versatile frame.

-Though intended to be a women’s flirty oversized optical, Cabrillo has been a standout unisex powerhouse.
+Though intended to be a women’s flirty oversized optical, Milwood has been a standout unisex powerhouse frame.
 Customized for sun it’s a tailored, softer alternative to Brooks.
-As an optical it checks all the boxes for women looking for a light minimal spectacle without wearing a metal.
+As an optical,the Milwood checks all the boxes for women looking for a light minimal spectacle without wearing a metal.

-Spring 18 brings two new players to the stage worth mentioning here, Pershing and Vista.
-Vista has been re-released this season as a splashy optical cateye.
+Spring 18 brought two new players to the stage worth mentioning here, Pershing and Vista.
+Vista was re-released as a splashy optical cat eye, taking over as the new and improved retro cat eye frame of our time.
 Pershing, with its rimless mounting and large shape, wears whimsical and chic.
 These gorgeous and strong feminine pieces encapsulate each end of the spectrum effortlessly: bold and brazen, elegant and alluring.